fodydev/afrim-keyboard/README.md

 ## Getting Started for developer

+### About
+Afrim Keyboard is an android IME based on the [Afrim](https://github.com/pythonbrad/afrim) rust library.
+ It is designed to protect the native language of various local dialects of Africa and is a universal phonetic-based input method engine.

 ### Prepare

 Android SDK and Android NDK should be correctly installed and configured.
  If you are new to Android development, please install Android Studio.

 ### Build